muniworth/fp-onboarding/FunctionalProgramming/README.md

 - **State**: The environment records the current value of the state, and programs interact with the environment by getting and setting the state.
-- **File I/O**: The environment has access to a file system, and programs interact with their environment by asking it to open/close, read from, and write to files.
+- **File I/O**: The environment has access to a file system, and programs interact with their environment by asking it to manipulate files.

 In other words, an effect is any aspect of a computation whose meaning is (partially) determined from *without*, whereas the principle of compositionality